KamelotWalker/chizue-ToS/README.md

 - **6-** **Termination**

-The Owner reserves the right to suspend or terminate the Bot or any service at any time and without notice, for technical reasons, or any other reason, so he may unilaterally change the terms of access, such as all or part of the content.
+The Owner reserves the right to suspend or terminate the Application or any service at any time and without notice, for technical reasons, or any other reason, so he may unilaterally change the terms of access, such as all or part of the content.
 Rights acquired at that time
 Users shall indemnify Supplier from any claim or third party claim related to activities promoted by Bot or any violation of the Terms of Use and other policies contained therein, or any violation of any law or third party rights.